Introduction

 }

-By passing it in to the JOmniFactory base class, we can make it automatically available via the config()
+By passing it in to the JOmniFactory base class, we can make it automatically available via the config() method.

 class ReconstructedElectrons_factory : public JOmniFactory<ReconstructedElectrons_factory, ElectronReconstructionConfig> {